FasterXML/jackson-datatypes-misc/javax-money/README.md

-# Jackson Datatype Money
+# Jackson Datatype Javax-Money

-*Jackson Datatype Money* is a [Jackson](https://github.com/codehaus/jackson) module to support JSON serialization and deserialization of [JSR 354](https://github.com/JavaMoney/jsr354-api) data types.
+*Jackson Datatype Javax-Money* is a [Jackson](https://github.com/FasterXML/jackson) module to support JSON serialization and deserialization of [JSR 354](https://github.com/JavaMoney/jsr354-api) data types.
 It fills a niche, in that it integrates [MonetaryAmount](https://javamoney.github.io/apidocs/javax/money/MonetaryAmount.html) and Jackson so that they work seamlessly together, without requiring additional developer effort.
 In doing so, it aims to perform a small but repetitive task — once and for all.

 This library reflects an opinionated API [representation of monetary amounts in JSON](MONEY.md)